benwiggy/PDFsuite/README.md

 # PDFsuite
-Python scripts for MacOS (OS X) that create, manipulate, and query PDF files
+## Python scripts for MacOS (OS X) that create, manipulate, and query PDF files

-These scripts provide 'front ends' to MacOS's Core Graphics APIs, allowing the automation of a variety of tasks, such as creating bookets, rotating pages, converting to/from images and querying metadata of PDFs.
+These scripts provide 'front ends' to MacOS's Core Graphics Quartz APIs, allowing the automation of a variety of tasks, such as creating bookets, rotating pages, converting to/from images and getting or setting metadata of PDFs.
 Most can be used directly in a shell, taking one or more PDF files as their argument.
 As a result, they can also be used in Automator actions very easily to produce Services or Drop-applets.
 (Use the "Run Shell Script" action, copy the script in and set the shell drop-down setting to python, and Pass input to "as arguments".)
 One script -- Apply Quartz Filter -- takes three arguments.

 A few are PDF Services.
 PDF Services need to go in the /Library/PDF Services folder (or the same folder in the User Library).
 They will then be available in the PDF button of the print menu.
+(They also need the executable flag set.)

 ### 1. Booklet Imposition (booklet.py)

 This script is set to work as a PDF Service.
 However, it could easily be adjusted to work as an Automator workflow.
 It takes the input PDF file and lays out the pages on a larger sheet, in booklet spread page order.
 NEW: Checks for page rotation and adjusts if necessary.
+NEWER!: Option to arrange for 4pp signatures (stacked sheets, not gathered).

 ### 2. Apply Quartz Filter (quartzfilter.py)